In this product guide:

 - 8. Affordable trainer with a 12 mm drop: Brooks Trace V2

-Earlier this year, we wrote about running shoes with an 8-10 mm drop, and described this as the ‘sweet spot’ of heel-to-toe offsets.
+The consensus is that running shoes with an 8-10 mm drop occupy the ‘sweet spot’ of heel-to-toe offsets.

 Anybody who is not familiar with the running shoe industry will find this a bit odd.
-Because, if 0 mm is the lowest possible heel drop and 12 mm the unofficial high, then by logic, a 6 mm drop should be the middle ground.
+Because, if 0 mm is the lowest possible heel drop and 12 mm the unofficial high, then logically, a 6 mm drop should be the middle ground.

-While running shoes with a 6 mm drop exist (the New Balance Tempo is a good example), most runners see an 8 mm drop shoe as the Goldilocks zone of midsole gradients.
+While running shoes with a 6 mm drop exist – the New Balance Fuelcell Rebel V3 is a good example – most runners see an 8 mm drop shoe as ‘just right’.

-It’s fair to say that psychology, not a cold number, dictates running shoe preferences.
+It’s fair to say that psychology, not a hard number, dictates running shoe choices.
 The same psychology also draws a line with 12 mm drop running shoes.
-Most people view a 12 mm offset as the mental cut-off; anything higher is a hard sell.
+Most people view a 12 mm offset as the mental cut-off; anything higher is a difficult sell.